 Take a probiotic

 Scientists are just beginning to understand how the collection of good bacteria in your GI tract, known as the gut microbiome, influences your brain.
-"Feedback signals from the gut tell the brain about gastric and intestinal motility, gut hormone secretion, and gut inflammation," says Linda Rinaman, PhD, a psychology professor at Florida State University who's studied the gut-brain connection.
-Much of the research on the "gut-brain axis" in relation to the development of Alzheimer's has been observed in rodents.
-But new studies in humans are also revealing a connection between the type of bacteria in the gut and the likelihood of Alzheimer's.
-Although probiotics, which aim to balance your gut bacteria, haven't yet been proven to protect brain health, it's may be worth giving them a try—or eating probiotic foods like yogurt or sauerkraut—just in case.
+“Feedback signals from the gut tell the brain about gastric and intestinal motility, gut hormone secretion, and gut inflammation,” says Linda Rinaman, PhD, a professor of psychology and neuroscience at Florida State University who’s studied the gut-brain connection.
+Much of the research on the “gut-brain axis” in relation to the development of Alzheimer’s has been observed in rodents.
+But new studies in humans, including one published in 2017 in Scientific Reports, are also revealing a connection between the type of bacteria in the gut and the likelihood of Alzheimer’s.
+Although probiotics, which aim to balance your gut bacteria, haven’t yet been proven to protect brain health, it may be worth giving them a try—or eating probiotic-rich foods like yogurt or sauerkraut.

-You know what a bad night's sleep can do to your focus the next day.
-Over the years, regular sleep deprivation can raise your risk of dementia, suggests research.
-"During sleep, your brain literally cleans out some of the toxicity that has built up from stress or agitation," Dr. Chapman says.
-"Without good sleep, we see increased anxiety and stress.
+You know what a bad night’s sleep can do to your focus the next day.
+Over the years, regular sleep deprivation can raise your risk of dementia, suggests a study published in 2018 in Proceedings of the National Academy of Sciences.
+“During sleep, your brain literally cleans out some of the toxicity that has built up from stress or agitation,” Dr. Chapman says.
+“Without good sleep, we see increased anxiety and stress.
 Sleep is restorative, helping you be more mentally energetic and productive.
-Even a quick nap helps."
-Just keep daytime snoozing to about an hour, as longer than an hour and a half may be detrimental to your noggin, according to some studies.
-Here's another scary thing that happens to your brain when you don't get enough sleep.
+Even a quick nap helps.”
+Just keep daytime snoozing to about an hour, as longer than an hour and a half may be detrimental to your noggin, according to a study published in 2016 in the Journal of the American Geriatrics Society.
+Here’s another scary thing that happens to your brain when you don’t get enough sleep.

 Accentuate the positive

-Doctors have long known there's a connection between depression and Alzheimer's; now, research is suggesting that depression is actually a risk factor for the disease.
-In addition, stress and stress hormones in the brain also been linked with dementia.
-On the other hand, research has found that a positive attitude about aging is actually associated with a lesser chance of developing dementia, even in the presence of other risk factors.
-If you're depressed, it's best to get help now.
-"Positivity always helps, but it's just as important to embrace mistakes to learn from them and not be stuck," Dr. Chapman says.
-Make sure you're aware of the 9 medical reasons your short-term memory is getting worse.
+Doctors have long known there’s a connection between depression and Alzheimer’s.
+Now, research, including a study published in 2015 in the Journal of Alzheimer’s Disease, suggests that depression is actually a risk factor for the disease.
+In addition, stress and stress hormones in the brain have also been linked with dementia.
+On the other hand, a study published in 2018 in PLOS One found that a positive attitude about aging is actually associated with a lesser chance of developing dementia, even in the presence of other risk factors.
+If you’re depressed, it’s best to get help now.
+“Positivity always helps, but it’s just as important to embrace mistakes to learn from them and not be stuck,” Dr. Chapman says.
+Make sure you’re aware of the 9 medical reasons your short-term memory is getting worse.

 Make new friends, and keep old ones

-Brain researchers have found that socializing and maintaining friendships can protect against cognitive decline.
-"One of the most powerful things for brain health is relating to others—a shared sense of community is one of the top three factors associated with brain health as we age," Dr. Chapman says.
-"Socialization also requires some of the most complex cognition because it requires us to constantly negotiate an understanding with those around us.
-For the brain, it's like constantly solving a puzzle."
-It's not the number of friends you have, she says, but rather the quality and depth of your connections.
-Check out the kind of neighborhoods that could prevent your brain from aging.
+Socializing and maintaining friendships can protect against cognitive decline.
+“One of the most powerful things for brain health is relating to others—a shared sense of community is one of the top three factors associated with brain health as we age,” Dr. Chapman says.
+“Socialization also requires some of the most complex cognition because it requires us to constantly negotiate an understanding with those around us.
+For the brain, it’s like constantly solving a puzzle.”
+Keep in mind: It’s not the number of friends you have, she says, but rather the quality and depth of your connections.
+Here are 10 facts that prove friends are ridiculously healthy for us.

-Trying to focus on several things at once puts a strain on the brain and studies have shown it negatively impacts memory, especially as we age.
-"Multitasking is as toxic to the brain as cigarette smoking is to the lungs, but the effects become apparent much more quickly," Dr. Chapman says.
-"Multitasking, which is really the brain constantly switching between tasks, decreases memory function and reduces hippocampal size.
-It fatigues the system and breaks down your immune system."
+Trying to focus on several things at once puts a strain on the brain and it negatively impacts memory, especially as we age, according to research, including a study published in 2014 in PLOS One.
+“Multitasking is as toxic to the brain as cigarette smoking is to the lungs, but the effects become apparent much more quickly,” Dr. Chapman says.
+“Multitasking, which is really the brain constantly switching between tasks, decreases memory function and reduces hippocampal size.
+It fatigues the system and breaks down your immune system.”
 All of these things combined make avoiding multitasking the number one thing people should do to maintain and enhance their brain health, she says.
 Here are 8 reasons why you might be suffering brain fog.

 Research has found a high-carb diet loaded with added sugars can muddy your thinking and your memory.
-You don't have to be diabetic to have high blood sugar level speed your brain's cognitive decline, find several studies.
-"Although the brain relies on sugar for its main source of energy, too much sugar flooding into the brain at once from a high-sugar diet can overload the brain and cause negative effects such as lapses in concentration, learning, and even advanced aging of the cells," says certified diabetes educator Erin Palinski-Wade, RD, CDE, author of 2 Day Diabetes Diet.
-"By eating a diet low in added sugars, you can help to prevent spikes in blood glucose levels that may cause these damaging effects while making sure the brain still gets the energy it needs to function at its peak."
-Here's how to train your brain to hate junk food.
+You don’t have to have diabetes to have the kind of high blood sugar levels that can speed your brain’s cognitive decline, suggests several studies, including one published in 2018 in Diabetologia.
+“Although the brain relies on sugar for its main source of energy, too much sugar flooding into the brain at once from a high-sugar diet can overload the brain and cause negative effects such as lapses in concentration, learning, and even advanced aging of the cells,” says Erin Palinski-Wade, RD, CDCES, a registered dietitian, certified diabetes care and education specialist, and author of 2 Day Diabetes Diet.
+“By eating a diet low in added sugars, you can help to prevent spikes in blood glucose levels that may cause these damaging effects while making sure the brain still gets the energy it needs to function at its peak.”
+Here’s how to train your brain to hate junk food.

-Recent research published in The Lancet suggests that having more than three drinks a day for women—more than four a day for men—substantially raises the risk for dementia, and particularly early-onset dementia.
-"Drinking excessive amounts of alcohol can have a negative impact on the brain—another study found excessive drinking may accelerate memory loss as we age," Palinski-Wade says.
-The jury is still out on moderate drinking: Although some research suggests it may be detrimental for your brain, the harm might be balanced by its heart benefits, according to Harvard Medical School.
+A study published in 2018 in The Lancet suggests that having more than three drinks a day for women or four for men substantially raises the risk for dementia, and particularly early-onset dementia.
+“Drinking excessive amounts of alcohol can have a negative impact on the brain—another study (published in 2014 in Neurology) found excessive drinking may accelerate memory loss as we age,” Palinski-Wade says.
+The jury is still out on moderate drinking: Although a study published in 2017 in BMJ suggests it may be detrimental for your brain, the harm might be balanced by its heart benefits.
 If you do drink alcohol, stick to the recommended one drink a day for women, two for men.
 Watch for the signs your brain is aging faster than you are.

 Load up on fruits and veggies

 You can get antioxidant compounds called flavonoids in most brightly colored fruits and vegetables—and they can help keep your brain healthy.
-"Antioxidants fight against damage to cells caused by free radicals," explains Palinski-Wade.
-"When free radicals are present, they can harm cells, including brain cells, causing premature aging and raising your risk of disease.
-A high level of antioxidants in your diet can help fight against free radical damage and offer protective benefits to cells."
-A study from Brigham and Women's Hospital found that women who had a higher consumption of berries had a slower rate of cognitive decline.
+“Antioxidants fight against damage to cells caused by free radicals,” says Palinski-Wade.
+“When free radicals are present, they can harm cells, including brain cells, causing premature aging and raising your risk of disease.
+A high level of antioxidants in your diet can help fight against free radical damage and offer protective benefits to cells.”
 A daily dose of this one veggie can boost your brain, science says.

 Spice it up

-Curcurmin, present in the curry spice turmeric, may have some antioxidant properties as well.
-"The compound curcumin in turmeric can increase brain levels of brain-derived neurotrophic factor (BDNF), a growth hormone," Palinski-Wade says.
-"Since diseases such as depression and Alzheimer's disease have been linked to declining levels of BDNF, experts theorize that increasing levels this hormone may fight against these diseases of the brain."
-One study found older participants who ate plenty of curry did better on problem-solving tests than those who didn't eat curry.
+Curcumin, present in the curry spice turmeric, may have some antioxidant properties as well.
+A study published in 2014 in Applied Physiology, Nutrition, and Metabolism found that the compound curcumin in turmeric can increase brain levels of brain-derived neurotrophic factor (BDNF), a growth hormone.
+“Since diseases such as depression and Alzheimer’s disease have been linked to declining levels of BDNF, experts theorize that increasing levels this hormone may fight against these diseases of the brain,” Palinski-Wade says.
 Read about more brain-boosting foods that will keep you sharp.

-Coffee appears to be a boon to brain health, according to early research.
-"The brain benefits from coffee come mainly from caffeine, which stimulates the central nervous system," says Palinski-Wade.
-"In moderate amounts, caffeine can enhance focus and concentration.
-Caffeine may also boost short-term memory."
+Researchers have found that coffee appears to be a boon to brain health, according to a study published in 2014 in The Journal of Nutrition.
+“The brain benefits from coffee come mainly from caffeine, which stimulates the central nervous system,” says Palinski-Wade.
+“In moderate amounts, caffeine can enhance focus and concentration.
+Caffeine may also boost short-term memory.”
 Plus, antioxidants in coffee may help protect brain cells, she says.
-Just don't overdo the java: "Excessive levels of caffeine can suppress the release of serotonin in the brain" over time, which messes with sleep, another important part of brain health, warns Palinski-Wade.
-"Aim to keep your overall caffeine intake to less than 400 mg [about four cups] per day," Palinski-Wade says.
+Just don’t overdo the java: “Excessive levels of caffeine can suppress the release of serotonin in the brain” over time, which messes with sleep, another important part of brain health, warns Palinski-Wade.
+“Aim to keep your overall caffeine intake to less than 400 mg [about four cups] per day,” Palinski-Wade says.